adobe-research/custom-diffusion/customconcept101/README.md

 # CustomConcept101

 We release a dataset of 101 concepts with 3-15 images for each concept for evaluating model customization methods.
-For a more detailed view target images please refer to our [webpage](https://www.cs.cmu.edu/~custom-diffusion/dataset.html).
+For a more detailed view of target images please refer to our [webpage](https://www.cs.cmu.edu/~custom-diffusion/dataset.html).

 <br>
 <div>